 - Flexcore modes for 256X256, 128X512, or dual core 128X256 operation

-The Envise blade features 16 Envise Chips in a 4-U server configuration with only 3kW power consumption.
-The blade is a building block for a rack-scale Envise inference system that can run the largest neural networks developed to date at unprecedented performance — 3 times higher inferences/second than the Nvidia DGX-A100 with 7 times the inferences/second/Watt on BERT-Base with the SQuAD dataset.
+The Envise server features 16 Envise Chips in a 4-U server configuration with only 3kW power consumption.
+The server is a building block for a rack-scale Envise inference system that can run the largest neural networks developed to date at unprecedented performance — 3 times higher inferences/second than the Nvidia DGX-A100 with 7 times the inferences/second/Watt on BERT-Base with the SQuAD dataset.

 of SRAM per Envise chip.
 Massive on-chip activation and weight storage enabling state-of-the-art neural network execution without leaving the processor.